top of page

 Plan: Cooking extra at dinnertime, to allow enough for lunch the next day.

-You like this idea, but keep forgetting?
 Leave out the to-go container near where you plate up dinner.
-This can the cue.

 Pop a sticky note on your handbag as a reminder to pick it up in the morning.